 Under the CAFTA-DR, Guatemala may not adopt new duty waivers or expand existing duty waivers that are conditioned on the fulfillment of a performance requirement (e.g., the export of a given level or percentage of goods).
 However, under the CAFTA-DR, Guatemala was permitted to maintain such measures through December 31, 2009, provided that it maintained the measures in accordance with its obligations under the WTO Agreement on Subsidies and Countervailing Measures.
-The U.S. Government is working with the Guatemalan government in an effort to ensure it implements its CAFTA-DR obligations.
+The U.S. Government is working with the Guatemalan government in an effort to ensure compliance with its CAFTA-DR obligations.

 Guatemala provides tax exemptions to investors in free trade zones and maintains duty drawback programs aimed mainly at garment manufacturing and assembly operations or "maquiladoras" (firms that are permitted to operate outside a free trade zone and still receive tax and duty benefits).
 The Law for the Promotion and Development of Export Activities and Drawback provides tax and duty benefits to companies that import over half of their production inputs/components and export their completed products.
 Investors in this sector are granted a 10 year exemption from both income taxes and the Solidarity Tax, which is Guatemala's temporary alternative minimum tax.
-Additionally, companies are granted an exemption from payment of tariffs and value added taxes on imported machinery, and a one year suspension (extendable to a second year) of the same tariffs and taxes on imports of production inputs and packing material.
+Additionally, companies are granted an exemption from payment of tariffs and value-added taxes on imported machinery, and a one year suspension (extendable to a second year) of the same tariffs and taxes on imports of production inputs and packing material.
 Taxes are waived when the goods are re-exported.

-INTELLECTUAL PROPERTY RIGHTS (IPR) PROTECTION
+INTELLECTUAL PROPERTY RIGHTS PROTECTION

-Guatemala was listed on the Watch List in the 2010 Special 301 report.
-The United States recognized Guatemala's efforts to increase enforcement actions, including by appointing a new IPR prosecutor and establishing an interagency IPR working group.
-These efforts have led to an increase in the number of raids, seizures, and prosecutions.
-The report highlighted the need for continued efforts to implement Guatemala's obligations under the CAFTA-DR, including those to ensure that proper resources are available for its enforcement activities, to achieve improved coordination among enforcement agencies, and to concentrate it enforcement efforts on manufacturers of pirated and counterfeit goods.
+Guatemala was listed on the Watch List in the 2011 Special 301 report.
+The United States recognized Guatemala's efforts to increase enforcement actions, highlighting the efforts of the intellectual property rights (IPR) prosecutor and the increase in raids, seizures, and corresponding convictions of IPR violators.
+However, inadequate resources for the IPR prosecutor's office were noted as an area of concern.
+The report highlighted the need for continued efforts to implement Guatemala's obligations under the CAFTA-DR, including those to ensure that proper resources are available for its enforcement activities, to achieve improved coordination among enforcement agencies, and to concentrate its enforcement efforts on manufacturers of pirated and counterfeit goods.

-The United States will continue to monitor Guatemala's implementation of its IPR obligations under the CAFTA-DR
+The United States will continue to monitor Guatemala's implementation of its IPR obligations under the CAFTA-DR.